 After deploying the ExtraHop system at your data center, insights about your network quickly emerge.
-As devices that communicate on your network are automatically discovered by the ExtraHop system, you can start to identify traffic bottlenecks or troubleshoot slow services.
+As the ExtraHop system automatically discovers devices that communicate on your network, you can start to identify traffic bottlenecks or troubleshoot slow services.
 But how do you gather insights about important traffic for remote locations outside of your data center?

 By creating a custom device, you can easily learn how remote locations consume services and applications.
-Custom devices act as a place to store metrics for traffic that meets conditions you specify, such as an IP address subnet, a range of ports, or a virtual LAN (VLAN).
+Custom devices collect metrics from network traffic based on criteria that you specify, such as an IP address subnet, a range of ports, or a virtual LAN (VLAN).
 With a custom device, you can monitor the following types of traffic:

 - Remote location traffic, such as branch offices, stores, and clinics.